Driving glasses: safety and visual comfort on the road

 -

-reduced visual fatigue during prolonged driving.
+reducing visual fatigue during prolonged driving.

-Why are special lenses necessary for driving?
+Why are special driving lenses necessary?

 -